drfenixion/freecad.robotcad/README.md

 1. Sensors based on Gazebo sensors
     1. Add the necessary sensors and use it in Gazebo.
 1. Integrated ready to use models library
+1. Explode View with adjustable offset and states memory.
 1. Basic code generator:
     1. ROS2 package with launchers for Gazebo, RViz
     1. URDF (kinematics, mass, inertia, sensors, etc.)